microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/03-WorkingWithBigDataAndDataScienceBigDataClustersForSQLServer2019.md

 <img style="height: 200; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/bdc.png?raw=true">
 <br>

-A SQL Server Big Data Cluster BDC can be deployed to three environments:
+A SQL Server Big Data Cluster (BDC) can be deployed to multiple environments, in-cloud and on-premises:

- - Locally for Testing (using minikube)
  - In a Cloud Service (Such as the Azure Kubernetes Service or AKS)
  - On premises (using KubeADM)